solvespace/solvespace/README.md

 ### Via Snap Store

 Builds from master are automatically released to the `edge` channel in the Snap Store.
-Those packages receive no manual scrutiny and do not constitute official releases.
+Those packages contain the latest improvements, but receive less testing than release builds.

 Future official releases will appear in the `stable` channel.